Chinese Box-Orange, Tsau Ping Lak

 Atalantia buxifolia: Wine-Cake Thorn

 If you Google the Atalantia buxifolia (formerly Severinia buxifolia) you will find several credentialed sites and publications with degreed authors saying the tree has an edible part.
 That makes sense.
 It’s in the greater citrus family.
 Most if not almost all the experts say the leaves are used to make a yeast roll in Chinese cooking.
 At least one book says the berries are used to make the yeast rolls.
 So I decided to ask some experts.
 I have a friend who’s Chinese and owns a Chinese restaurant and has several Chinese chefs.
-They had no idea.
+They have no idea.
 The leaves may be fermented, the berries may be fermented, or they may use one or the other totally differently.
-‘Tis mine still to discover.
+Or, it is not edible at all.

 The Chinese box-orange is native to Southeast Asia, Taiwan and southern China.
 In Cantonese know it as Tsau Ping Lak because they use some part of it to make a yeast cake.
 So, how did it get from there to here?
 It’s resistant to many of the diseases that attack citrus so it makes good root stock.
 It is also an ornamental.
 You’ll find it where citrus grows.
 A close relative, A. monophylla, has a lot of medicinal uses in India including using berry oil for relief of rheumatism and paralysis, a root preparation as an antiseptic and stimulant, and the leaves are used against snake bite.
 A. buxifolia has two close look alikes, the Japanese Box (Buxus microphylla var. japonica) except the Buxus has no thorns, and the Bumelia retusa, which looks very similar but has red hair on the bottom of young leaves and not all the leaves are notched at the end.